 With prizes ranging from $15k for Best Feature, $10k for Best Short, as well as sums for UK scripts and International scripts, the BlueCat Screenplay Competition could mean some handsome sums for a lucky few.
 For those who don't win, everyone gets written analysis.
 From BlueCat:

 Every year, BlueCat provides a community for the unknown screenwriter to develop their work, giving undiscovered talent a path to professional success.
 BlueCat accepts both feature length and short screenplays, and in keeping with our longstanding tradition, every screenplay will receive one written analysis, with our best screenplays receiving over $40,000 in cash prizes.

 For writers with a script that has real science, math, or technology in it (note: not science fiction) the Alfred P. Sloan Foundation can give you funds to either develop your idea or take your script to the next level under the guidance of Sundance.
 From the Sundance Institute on the partnership:

 Only one of each is awarded each year.
 We are looking for a diversity of stories that not only highlight science (which can include math, technology, and medical research) as a central component, but also go beyond that thematically to engage us with strong characters and resonant themes.
 While biopics and historical films are welcome, we also encourage you to think outside the traditional mold of what a science film is, and to think in terms of using the science/technology as a backdrop to stories about individuals, how it influences their lives, relationships, and unique perspectives.

-Deadline: Early September TBA
+Deadline: Late August/Early September TBA

 Best of luck!

-Do you know of a summer grant that’s not listed here that should be?
-Please let us know in the comments so we can add it to the list!
-And, if you go to any markets or apply to grants, let us know about your experiences!
+And if you go to any markets or apply to grants, let us know about your experiences!